ThijsvLoo/Project-y1-2.1/src/README.md

 #Source Code

-Contains all the game classes
+Contains all the game classes \n
-To play the game:
+To play the game: \n
-	Run javac Launcher.java
+	Run javac Launcher.java \n
-	Then java Launcher
+	Then java Launcher \n